 Protect your home and vehicle from storm damage

-- New Elephant Customers – Get a quote today for your auto and home insurance needs and be on your way to better a better plan in minutes.
+- New Elephant Insurance customers – get a quote today for your auto and home insurance needs and be on your way to a better plan in minutes.

 There are no guarantees when it comes to the weather.
-A long-range forecast may say one thing today, but by tomorrow, what was supposed to be a sunny period can turn into a cool and cloudy one overnight.
-With that in mind, we have some tips to protect your car from potential torrential rain and gale-force winds.
+A long-range forecast may say one thing today, but by tomorrow, what was supposed to be a sunny day can turn into a cool and cloudy one overnight.
+With that in mind, we have some tips to protect your car from possible torrential rain and gale-force winds.

 Take stock before the storm